driplineorg/dripline-cpp/documentation/source/library.rst

 ----

 The ``core`` class provides an interface for the basic AMQP functionality.
-It wraps the more general RabbitMQ API in a dripline-specific interface.
+It wraps the rmqcpp RabbitMQ API in a dripline-specific interface.

 The class includes a number of static utility functions for interacting with the broker.